arnab-code/arnab-code/README.md

 - 👋 Hi, I’m Arnab
-- 👀 I’m interested in Node, Serverless and React
+- 👀 I’m interested in Node, Serverless and React.
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning Docker.
 - 💞️ I’m looking to collaborate on full stack projects.
 - 📫 How to reach me: arnabd39@gmail.com